FIND YOUR LOCAL TRANSPORT PROVIDER

 We are currently consulting with key stakeholders to inform our corridor objectives.
 The results of work will be published on our website Summer 2018.

 Public engagement on a number of the Strategic Corridors has already begun, to register your interest in attending a future event or to request more information please email firstname.lastname@example.org

 Early 2018, we published our draft draft Strategic Transport Plan and Integrated Sustainability Appraisal, the 30-year plan is the first of its kind and outlines how transport connections across the North of England need to be transformed over the short, medium and long term to drive sustainable economic growth by 2050.
 Our public consultation on the draft Strategic Transport Plan and Integrated Sustainability Appraisal is now closed.
 The consultation ran from Tuesday 16 January 2018 until Tuesday 17 April 2018.
 Once all responses have been reviewed a final version of the plan will be published later this year.

 Our 30-year vision for transport investment in the North of England includes a series of pan-northern transport objectives which need to be realised in order to achieve transf

-This consultation draft Long Term Rail Strategy (LTRS) sets out Transport for the North’s (TfN) vision for the ongoing transformation of the North of England’s railway, co
+Long Term Rail Strategy Key Messages sets out Transport for the North’s vision for the ongoing transformation of the North's railway till 2050.

 The updated report provides the baseline for understanding the North’s markets and travel patterns for road, rail, air, coastal shipping and inland waterway for freight.